KisuraWSP/Space-Cats-Game/README.md

 - Space : shoot missile
 - F : teleporting missile (Attack Of the space cats only)
 - WASD : movement keys

+#### Requirements for it to work
+- Need to have pygame module installed